Beautiful scenery at Boca Ciega Park in Tampa

 Lush boardwalk trail at John Chestnut Park in Palm Harbor, Florida

-The Tampa Bay area really offers a bit of everything – a top ranked family zoo, a wide range of interesting museums (the Chihuly in St. Pete is gorgeous), the Tampa Theater (one of the top rated theaters in the world), gorgeous nature preserves everywhere you turn (check out Weedon Island & John Chestnut for starters), and on and on.
+This area really offers a bit of everything – a top ranked family zoo, an amazing art scene (the Chihuly featuring glass blown art work in St. Pete is amazing), the Tampa Theater (one of the top rated theaters in the world), gorgeous nature preserves everywhere you turn (check out Weedon Island & John Chestnut for starters), and on and on.

-Additionally, the area is home to fantastic local restaurants and coffee shops, despite the perception as it being a chain only destination…this is simply not true!
+Additionally, there are so many great restaurants and coffee shops, despite the perception as it being a “chain only” destination…this is simply not true!
 Also, the city ranks as one of the best for fitness and nature lovers, and after a visit it will not be hard to see why.
-Check out my list of 50 fun things to do in Tampa for a full guide to the city’s diverse attractions.
+For a full guide to the diverse offerings you can check out my Bay area guide.

 Bird watching at Weedon Island Preserve in St. Petersburg, Florida